Welcome to Silicon Valley. We hope that the resources we've gathered will help you in your search for housing.

 Many international students choose to live in local apartment complexes or private homes.
 While many apartments and houses nearby can be fairly expensive, you may find that living with other students or families can help reduce costs.

 When choosing an apartment, we suggest that you first look at it and learn about the policies and costs before signing a lease or month-to-month agreement.

-Homestays: Stay with a local family or group of students.
+Homestays (see website listed): Stay with a local family or group of students.
 There are many organizations that connect international students to local families.
-Prices vary so please contact http://isphomestays.com/ for more information.
+One local organization, based in Silicon Valley, is ISP.
+You can visit their website at https://isphomestays.com/.

 ESL Housing (see website listed) is an international student housing company which specializes in apartments for international students.
 You can learn more about them by visiting their website at https://www.eslhousing.com/.

 Getting around the Bay Area can be tough without a car.
 Depending on your preferences, you can spend very little ($) or a lot ($$$$), on transportation.

 Car Leases: Instead of purchasing a new car, you can opt to do a short-term lease and pay month-to-month.
 VOLVO, in particular, has a leasing program for international students so check them out for pricing and terms.

 Bus Service: VTA is the public transportation authority (single ride is $2.25 and a monthly pass is $80).

 Train Service: CALTrain (map) runs from San Francisco to Gilroy and rides range from $3.75 to $30 depending on the numbers of zones (1-6) you're riding through.
 Another option is the BART (map and cost calculator) which covers most of San Francisco and the East Bay but none of San Jose.